cairo-book/cairo-book/src/ch05-03-method-syntax.md

 Here, we expect that `rect1` can hold `rect2` but not `rect3`.

-## Associated functions
+## Associated functions without `self`

-In Cairo, we can also define a method which doesn't act on a specific instance (so, without any `self` parameter) but which still manipulates the related type and thus is an _associated function_.
+In Cairo, we can also define a function which doesn't act on a specific instance (so, without any `self` parameter) but which still manipulates the related type and thus is an _associated function_.
 This is what we call _class methods_ in Object-Oriented programming.
-As these methods are not called from an instance, we don't use them with the `<instance_name>.<method_name>` syntax but with the `<Trait_or_Impl_name>::<method_name>` syntax as you will see in the next example.
+As these functions are not called from an instance, we don't use them with the `<instance_name>.<method_name>` syntax but with the `<Trait_or_Impl_name>::<method_name>` syntax as you will see in the next example.

 These associated functions are often used to build new instances but they may have a lot of different utilities.